dalihub/dalihub.github.io/docs/nui-tutorials/window.md

 DALI_WINDOW_WIDTH=1920 DALI_WINDOW_HEIGHT=1080 my-app
 ~~~

-In NUI, it also allows to specify the initial size and position of the main window by passing them to the constructor of the application:
+It also allows to specify the initial size and position of the main window by passing them to the constructor of the application:

 ~~~{.cs}
 public MyApplication(Size2D windowSize, Position2D windowPosition) : base(windowSize, windowPosition)